phantasmlabs/phantasm/README.md

 Phantasm is designed for real-time approval workflows for AI agents with some non-technical dependencies that could be unpredictable such as the availability of the approvers.
-Therefore, it is important to have a good error handling and fallback mechanism in place.
+Therefore, it is important to have good error handling and fallback mechanisms in place.
 Here are some edge cases that you should consider before using Phantasm in production:

 - No approver is available to monitor and approve the action.